Brandon-Lu737/Brandon-Lu737.github.io/_posts/2023-07-15-Revelation about entertainment.markdown

 - Meeting: `Small notebook`

 We should produce a **weekly summary** containing the most crucial information about the week, **so that we don't get lost in the wealth of journaling records**.

+12:22 Finish wake-up, and did some journaling in this doc and checked my emails and LinkedIn.

+12:30-13:30 Breakfast and vainly trying to fix the spotlight issue

+13:30-14:15 MOOC: The Science of Well-being